Henry Halleck: General-in-Chief

 In the aftermath of the failed Peninsula Campaign in Virginia, President Lincoln summoned Halleck to the East to become General-in-Chief of the Armies of the United States, as of July 23, 1862.
 Lincoln hoped that Halleck could prod his subordinate generals into taking more coordinated, aggressive actions across all of the theaters of war, but he was quickly disappointed, and was quoted as regarding him as "little more than a first rate clerk."
 Grant replaced Halleck in command of most forces in the West, but Buell's Army of the Ohio was separated and Buell reported directly to Halleck, as a peer of Grant.
-Halleck began transferring divisions from Grant to Buell; by September, four divisions had moved, leaving Grant with 46,000 men.
+Halleck began transferring divisions from Grant to Buell; by September, four divisions had been moved, leaving Grant with 46,000 men.

 In Washington, Halleck continued to excel at administrative issues and facilitated the training, equipping, and deployment of thousands of Union soldiers over vast areas.
 He was unsuccessful, however, as a commander of the field armies or as a grand strategist.
 His cold, abrasive personality alienated his subordinates; one observer described him as a "cold, calculating owl."
 Historian Steven E. Woodworth wrote, "Beneath the ponderous dome of his high forehead, the General would gaze goggle-eyed at those who spoke to him, reflecting long before answering and simultaneously rubbing both elbows all the while, leading one observer to quip that "the great intelligence he was reputed to possess must be located in his elbows."
 This disposition also made him unpopular with the Union press corps, who criticized him frequently.

 Halleck, more a bureaucrat than a combat soldier, was able to impose little discipline or direction on his field commanders.
 Strong personalities such as George B. McClellan, John Pope, and Ambrose Burnside routinely ignored his advice and instructions.
 A telling example of his lack of control was during the Northern Virginia Campaign of 1862, when Halleck was unable to motivate McClellan to reinforce Pope in a timely manner, contributing to the Union defeat at the Second Battle of Bull Run.
 It was from this incident that Halleck fell from grace.
 Abraham Lincoln said that he had given Halleck full power and responsibility as general-in-chief.
 "He ran it on that basis till Pope's defeat; but ever since that event he has shrunk from responsibility whenever it was possible."